leoandeol/cods/docs/api-docs/od.models.model.md

 ) → ODPredictions
 ```

-Builds predictions for the given dataset.
+Build predictions for the given dataset.